anuesch/Disc4All_QuPath_H-DAB_Script/README.md

 The README File which you are currently on is the file explaining the different steps of the script.

-The script to run in QuPath can be downloaded as .groovie file and opened through the script editor in QuPath.
+The script to run in QuPath can found on your left hand side downloaded as .groovie file and opened through the script editor in QuPath.
 There are `//comments` showing you which lines need replacing.

 The first part of the script is importing the needed library, getting the project and setting it to H-DAB